My Exclusive Take: 7 Best HCM Tools in 2025 to Consider

 However, admin permissions and time tracking setup have been mentioned as areas that could be improved.
 G2 users have highlighted across many reviews that the learning curve associated with customizing features is steep.

-While support is generally not a major issue, I’ve read multiple reviewers mention minor delays in customer service response times.
+While support is generally not a major issue, some G2 users mention minor delays in customer service response times.
 Though this hasn’t been a widespread concern, some users have pointed it out as an area for improvement.

 In conclusion, Rippling consolidates various HR functions into a single platform, and from what I’ve observed, it provides significant value for HR teams looking for an integrated solution.

 "Most of my experience is as an end user of Rippling.
 I find it really easy to file for time off, view my organizational data, and perform benefits changes.
-I have used these all roughly monthly and find them really great.
-I feel that the approvals happen smoothly and I am notified when needed, and no more than that.
+I have used all of these roughly monthly and find them really great.
+I feel that the approvals happen smoothly, and I am notified when needed, and no more than that.
 In these ways, Rippling is pretty straightforward; I'm grateful for that.
 It really is a nice product."

 - Rippling Review, Tyler J.